mamtajs/AI_Fraud_Detector/README.md

 ## Problem Statement

-We need to build a real-time fraud detection system that evaluates payment transactions and returns a decision quickly enough to sit in the transaction path.
+A real-time fraud detection system that evaluates payment transactions and returns a decision quickly enough to sit in the transaction path.

 ## Requirements
 The system should: